 Pethick-Lawrence won his seat in the 1945 General Election and the new British prime minister, Clement Attlee, appointed him as Secretary of State for India.
 Along with Stafford Cripps, Pethick-Lawrence was involved in the negotiations that took place in India during 1947.
 When Indian Independence was achieved, Pethick-Lawrence served as chairman of the East and West Friendship Council.

 According to his biographer, Brian Harrison: "His mind combined opposites: on the one hand rationalistic and in many respects radical, he was at the same time highly sentimental (especially in religion and personal relations) and also traditionalist - proud of British institutions, eager to keep up with old friends, and an enthusiast for commemorating anniversaries.
-His mathematical mind might have led him to take black and white views in politics, and yet he was a lifelong enthusiast for compromise and for the British institutions which encouraged it."
+His mathematical mind might have led him to take black and white views in politics, and yet he was a lifelong enthusiast for compromise and for the British institutions which encouraged it." other."

 Emmeline Pethick-Lawrence remained active in politics until 1950 when she had a serious accident that left her immobilized.
 Frederick looked after Emmeline until she died of a heart attack at her home at Gomshall, Surrey, on 11th March 1954.
 He wrote to a friend: "I feel a bit dazed.
 It is as though I was at a violin concerto with the violinist absent."